FluvialSeds/rampedpyrox/README.rst

-``rampedpyrox`` is a Python package for analyzing experimental kinetic data and accompanying chemical/isotope compositional information. ``rampedpyrox`` is especially suited for deconvolution of results from ramped-temperature instruments such as RampedPyrox, RockEval, pyrolysis gc (pyGC), thermogravimitry (TGA), etc. This package deconvolves time-series kinetic data into rate/activation energy components using a selection of reactive continuum models, including the Distributed Activation Energy Model (DAEM) for
+``rampedpyrox`` is a Python package for analyzing experimental kinetic data and accompanying chemical/isotope compositional information. ``rampedpyrox`` is especially suited for deconvolution of results from ramped-temperature instruments such as Ramped PyrOx, RockEval, pyrolysis gc (pyGC), thermogravimitry (TGA), etc. This package deconvolves time-series kinetic data into rate/activation energy components using a selection of reactive continuum models, including the Distributed Activation Energy Model (DAEM) for